a-m-smagare/reconnect-hotel/README.md

 3. Open index.html in browser to view the website locally.

 ## Demo
-You can view the live demo here: [Reconnect Hotel]: https://a-m-smagare.github.io/reconnect-hotel/
+You can view the live demo here: https://a-m-smagare.github.io/reconnect-hotel/